rajdeepd/bosh-oss-docs/bosh/documentation/deploying_to_vcloud_director.md

 Once your deployment is complete point your browser to the IP of the vm where nginx job is running `http://<nginx-vm-staticip>`.

 Congratulations.
 You just used BOSH to deploy an application to vCloud!

-##What’s next?##

-The vCloud Director BOSH CPI project joins other community contributions around Cloud Foundry BOSH, and is part of Cloud Foundry community.
-The vcloud CPI, like the BOSH itself,  is an open source project under the Apache 2 license.
-In addition to support from a core engineering team from VMware, developer community contributions are welcome, and patches and contributions (code) can be submitted at `https://github.com/cloudfoundry/bosh/tree/master/vcloud_cpi`.`